vercel/next.js/docs/api-routes/edge-api-routes.md

 Edge API Routes are similar to API Routes but with different infrastructure:

-- API Routes are run from either the default region (us-east) or your selected region.
-On every invocation they are run from the same region
+- On every invocation API Routes are run from the same region
 - Edge API Routes are copied across the [Vercel Edge Network](https://vercel.com/docs/concepts/edge-network/overview), so on every invocation, the region that is closets to you will run the function, reducing latency massively

 Unlike API Routes, Edge API Routes: